Tehran (TV series): Reception

-Tehran has received positive reviews from critics.
-On Rotten Tomatoes, season one holds a rating of 94% based on 18 reviews, with an average rating of 7.3/10.
+The first season of Tehran has received positive reviews from critics.
+On Rotten Tomatoes, it holds a rating of 94% based on 18 reviews.
 The site's critical consensus reads, "Tehrans expertly plotted twists further elevate a geopolitical thriller deftly balanced between the global and the personal."
-On Metacritic, the show has a score of 72 out of 100, based on six critics.
+On Metacritic, the show has a score of 72 out of 100, based on 12 critics, indicating "generally favorable reviews".

-Writing in The Guardian, Rebecca Nicholson gave the second series four out of five, praising Close's performance and describing the series as "a solid thriller, often breathlessly exciting, [that] has cracked the code of relentless tension".
+The second season has an 83% approval rating on Rotten Tomatoes based on 6 reviews.
+Writing in The Guardian, Rebecca Nicholson gave the second season four out of five, praising Close's performance and describing the series as "a solid thriller, often breathlessly exciting, [that] has cracked the code of relentless tension".